poole/hyde/docs/7.0.0/print.md

 Should you think something is missing, [please let me know](mailto:mail@qwtel.com).
 Should you discover a mistake in the docs (or a bug in general) feel free to [open an issue](https://github.com/qwtel/hydejack/issues) on GitHub.

-**NOTE**: While this manual tries to be beginner-friendly, as a user of Jekyll it is assumed that you are comfortable with editing multiple text files and running shell commands.
+**NOTE**: While this manual tries to be beginner-friendly, as a user of Jekyll it is assumed that you are comfortable running shell commands and editing text files.
 {:.message}

 Buyers of the PRO version can jump straight to [installation for pro buyers](#pro-version),)